Peer Mentors

 Duties and Responsibilities

 At Christ Church Academy, there are a variety of leadership duties and responsibilities that are managed by the Peer Mentors / Hope Ambassadors via the Coordinator.
-The following list highlights some examples of activities that have been carried out by a select few or all of the Peer Mentors:
+The following list highlights some examples of the type of activities that have been carried out by a select few or all of the Peer Mentors:

 -